NEWZIK USER GUIDE

 – Video Files: MOV, MP4, M4V… and even Youtube videos (see below “Import a Youtube Video”).

-Import your own content from Dropbox or Google Drive
+Import your own content from Dropbox, Google Drive or iCloud

-Click on the “Import” menu that is situated on the main menu bar and then choose Dropbox or Google Drive.
-After logging in to your Dropbox or Google Drive account, you can navigate into your folders to select all the material you would like to import into your Library.
+Click on the “Import” menu that is situated on the main menu bar and then choose Dropbox, Google Drive or iCloud.
+After logging in to your Dropbox, Google Drive or iCloud account, you can navigate into your folders to select all the material you would like to import into your Library.

 • If you answer YES, all the files you selected will be gathered in a single Piece